-Its standard plan comes in at $5 per user per month, with 30 GB of storage and a free 30-day trial available.
+Its basic plan comes in at US$3 per user per month, with 2 GB of storage and a free 30-day trial available.

 Founded in 2009, Posteo is an innovative, independent email provider based in Berlin, which is concerned with sustainability and privacy, and is completely ad-free.

-Posteo is another viable ethical alternative that is undeniably more secure than Gmail, and which, in 2014, became the first German telecommunications service to publish a transparency report.
+Posteo is another viable ethical alternative that is undeniably more secure than Gmail, and, in 2014, became the first German telecommunications service to publish a transparency report.

 StartMail is based in the Netherlands and complies with EU General Data Protection Regulation (GDPR) privacy laws – some of the most stringent regulations for the protection of consumers’ personal data.

 It offers 10 GB storage, and you’ll be able to use your own domain, create temporary email addresses, and send password-encrypted messages.
-Interestingly, anonymous payments can be made with Bitcoin.
+Anonymous payments can be made with Bitcoin.

-As a premium service, personal accounts come in at $35.99 per year, while business accounts with custom domain support and centralised billing are also offered.
+As a premium service, personal accounts come in at $35.99 per year, while business accounts with custom domain support and centralized billing are also offered.